 Let's come straight to the point.
-If you have a favorite song on Spotify, and you want to get it into Logic for remixing, then you require a third-party music converter to help you reach the goal.
+If you find favorite tracks on Spotify and want to add them into Logic Pro for remixing, then you require a third-party Spotify music converter to reach the goal.

 The reason is simple.
-Each track from Spotify is protected and prevented from re-editing and remixing in an unauthorized software.
-Logic Pro X doesn't get the Spotify integration.
-So users are not available to add Spotify songs to Logic Pro X for mixing.
+Each track from Spotify is protected and prevented from re-editing and remixing in unauthorized software.
+Obviously, Logic Pro X doesn't get the Spotify integration.
+In fact, all Apple editing programs like iMovie, and Final Cut Pro X don't support Spotify as well.
+So you are not available to import songs from Spotify to Logic Pro X for mixing.

-- Install and open AudFree Spotify Music Converter on your computer.
-The Spotify desktop app will open followed.
-On AudFree's interface, click the menu icon and tap 'Register'.
+- Install and open the AudFree Spotify Music Converter on your computer.
+The Spotify desktop app will be launched followed.
+On AudFree Spotify Music Converter's interface, click the menu icon and tap 'Register'.
 The registered users can batch convert songs while the free trial user can only convert 1 min of each track.
-Now turn to the Spotify app and start to pick your favorite music.
-Then drag the item and drop it to AudFree' s main window.
+Now turn to the Spotify app and start to pick your favorite Spotify music.
+Then drag the item and drop it to AudFree SpoDable's s main window.

-- Step 2Customize the output settings for Logic Pro X
+- Step 2Adjust the Spotify output settings for Logic Pro X

-- Before the conversion, you are able to reset the output preferences.
-On AudFree's interface, open the menu icon > 'Preferences' > 'Convert'.
-In the settings box, please edit the output format, channel, sample rate, and bit rate.
-If you want to keep the original quality for Logic Pro X, please choose MP3/AAC/WAV, 48000Hz, 320 kbps.
-Also, you can switch the way to save tracks: by artists, by artists/albums, or none.
+- Before the conversion, you are able to reset the output preferences of Spotify songs.
+Click the menu icon > 'Preferences' > 'Convert' section to open the setting window.
+In the settings box, please edit the output format, channel, sample rate, and bit rate on the basis of Logic Pro X's compatibility.
+If you want to keep the original quality for Logic Pro X, please choose WAV, 48000Hz, 320 kbps.
+Also, you can switch the way to save Spotify tracks: by artists, by artists/albums, or none.

 - Step 3Convert Spotify music for Logic Pro X

-- Press the 'Convert' icon on the lower right corner in AudFree.
-All selected items will start to download and convert from Spotify.
+- Press the 'Convert' icon on the lower right corner in AudFree Spotify Music Converter.
+All selected items will start to download and convert music from Spotify.
 When the converting phase is done, please hit the 'history' button hanging with a red circle.
 You will be guided to the local folder named 'Converted'.
 Please double-check if all picked songs are in there.

 Part 2.
-How to Play Spotify Music in Logic Pro X: 3 Methods
+How to Add Spotify Music to Logic Pro X via 3 Methods

-Here are 3 methods for you to load Spotify to Logic Pro X from the local folder.
-Pick the most convenient one of them.
+Here are 3 methods for you to add Spotify tracks to Logic Pro X from the local folder.
+You can pick the most convenient one of them according to your situation.

 Method 1.
-Import Spotify to Logic Pro X via Finder
+Import Songs from Spotify to Logic Pro X via Finder

-Finder supports to add MP3, WAV, AAC to Logic Pro.
+Finder supports adding MP3, WAV, AAC files to Logic Pro.
 Please select any one of them as the output format in Step 2 as above.
-Then just directly drag the file to the empty space below any existing track from the Finder.
+Then just directly drag the file to the empty space below the existing track from the Finder.
 A new audio track with the audio region will be created.

 Method 2.
-Load Spotify to Logic Pro X by iTunes
+Load in Songs from Spotify to Logic Pro X by iTunes

 Step 1.
-Activate iTunes and import the Spotify audios to the iTunes music library from the local storage folder.
+Activate iTunes and transfer Songs from Spotify to the iTunes music library from the local storage folder.

 Step 2.
 Turn on Logic Pro X and generate a new project.

 Method 3.
-Transfer Spotify to Logic Pro X via GarageBand
+Add Spotify Music into Logic Pro X via GarageBand

 Step 1.
 Turn on GarageBand.
-Copy and paste the local Spotify tracks to GarageBand.
+Copy and paste the local Spotify songs to GarageBand.

 Step 2.
 Open Logic Pro X and start a new project.

 Step 3.
-In Logic Pro X, find the 'Browser' > 'Audio' to import Spotify audio from GarageBand.
+In Logic Pro X, find the 'Browser' > 'Audio' to add Spotify music to Logic Pro X from GarageBand.